 : Verify that your

-module is working as expected, including generating signatures for different messages.
+cryptomodule is working as expected, including generating signatures for different messages.

-By following these steps and tips, you should be able to resolve the Binance Signature
+By following these steps and tips, you should be able to resolve the Binance Signature not being valid error when building Ethereum-based smart contracts.